 These are the steps to import a still frame into Livegrade Studio:

 - Drag an image file (e.g., a TIFF file in Log-C or a ProRes Quicktime file) to Livegrade Studio’s icon in the macOS Dock.

 - The imported still will show up as a new entry in the shot library with a thumbnail of your imported frame.

 - Make sure Slot A is selected, and a CDL compatible grading mode is selected in the header bar of the grade controls (e.g., “CDL and LUT“ or “CDL Advanced“).

 - Select the imported shot in the shot table and choose “Set shot as image for current slot“ in the “Library“ menu.

-- The image viewer window opens with your imported frame and changing the grade controls will change the appearance of the image.
+- The image viewer window opens with your imported frame, and changing the grade controls will change the image’s appearance.